 Monday, March 16, 2009

-Pulitzer Prize winning journalist Kirstin Downey will discuss her new book and present a slide show of Frances Perkins’s life including never-before-published pictures.
+Pulitzer Prize winning journalist Kirstin Downey discussed her new book and presented a slide show of Frances Perkins’s life including never-before-published pictures.
 Perkins served as President Franklin D. Roosevelt's Secretary of Labor and is considered a primary architect of the New Deal.
-Downey will do a short reading from her book and talk about Perkins’s fascinating life and Perkins’ interest in Rhode Island.
-Also at the event will be Barbara Burt, executive director of the Frances Perkins Center, a new effort to create a center to perpetuate Frances Perkins's life work, and to turn her family homestead, still in its 1930’s condition, into a museum and research center.
+Downey did a short reading from her book and talked about Perkins’s fascinating life and Perkins’ interest in Rhode Island.
+Also at the event was Barbara Burt, executive director of the Frances Perkins Center, a new effort to create a center to perpetuate Frances Perkins's life work, and to turn her family homestead, still in its 1930’s condition, into a museum and research center.
 This event was sponsored by the Sarah Doyle Women's Center and the Pembroke Center Associates.